The kitchen faucet is a widely used fixture in any kitchen. It has a long history of keeping water conveniently accessible for many homes.

 999 kg/m3 × 9.81 m/s2 × 5 m = 49.0 kPa

 For example, let’s say we have two points, A and B, at the same height, h.
 Because the density of water and gravity is always constant, the pressure at points A and B is also ongoing.
 However, if we have a small hole at point B, the water will flow through this hole and create a pressure drop.
-The pressure differential between point A and point B and the hole’s resistance affect how quickly the water flows through this hole.
+The pressure differential between points A and B and the hole’s resistance affect how quickly the water flows through this hole.

 In conclusion, the hydrostatic pressure gradient creates a pressure difference that causes water to flow out of a faucet.
 The size of the opening in the faucet determines the resistance flow, and the pressure difference determines the flow rate.
 If the pressure outside equals the pressure inside, the water will not flow.
 However, if the pressure outside exceeds the pressure inside, the water will flow out of the faucet.